-- If the deck is bowed up or has a belly, the new sheets will oil can. - High temperatures are often a factor when waviness occurs.
-Once it gets cooler, the effect will likely diminish. - Changes in light including overcast days, shade, and intense sunlight - can affect the appearance of oil canning.
-Oil canning will seem less prominent in the shade but will be more noticeable in brighter light. - The color of the metal panel can also affect the appearance of oil canning.
-For example, oil canning is more evident on galvalume, copper or other metallic colors.
+- Heat will increase oil canning, so high temperatures are often a factor when waviness occurs. - Changes in light including overcast days, shade, and intense sunlight - can affect the appearance of oil canning.
+Oil canning will seem less prominent in the shade, since there is less light reflecting off the waves.
+It will be more noticeable in brighter light. - The color of the metal panel can also affect the appearance of oil canning.
+For example, oil canning is more evident on galvalume than on color panels. - Often, oil canning is apparent only at a close distance.
+Farther away, it may not be perceptible.